-21. And of His signs of existence is that He created for you mates from among yourselves, so that you may find tranquility in them; and He set love and mercy between you.
+21. And of Its signs of existence is that It created for you mates from among yourselves, so that you may find tranquility in them; and It set love and mercy between you.
 In this are signs for people who reflect.

-The precious love characterized by the root w-d-d is indeed so unique that it is also part of one of the 99 names of God in the Islamic tradition, al-Wadud, as we see in chapter 85 (al-Buruj):
+The precious love characterized by the root w-d-d is indeed so unique that it is also part of one of the names of Allah in the Islamic tradition, al-Wadud, as we see in chapter 85 (al-Buruj):

 وَهُوَ ٱلۡغَفُورُ ٱلۡوَدُودُ (١٤)

-14. And He is the Forgiving, the Loving.
+14. And It is the Forgiving, the Loving.

-It happens that God is also called by another name, al-Barr, or “the Giver of Unconditional Love,” such as in Chapter 52 (al-Tur):
+It happens that Allah is also called by another name, al-Barr, or “the Giver of Unconditional Love,” such as in Chapter 52 (al-Tur):

 إِنَّا ڪُنَّا مِن قَبۡلُ نَدۡعُوهُۖ إِنَّهُ ۥ هُوَ ٱلۡبَرُّ ٱلرَّحِيمُ (٢٨)

-28. Before this, we used to call on Him.
-He is the great love, the Merciful.”
+28. Before this, we used to call on It.
+It is the great love, the Merciful.”